 It is easy to create your own specific shortcuts in Capture One Pro.
 To edit shortcuts, go to the Edit > Keyboard Shortcuts menu.

 In the dialog, you can see the default shortcut assignment.
 You can search the list of keyboard shortcuts based on either the command/tool or the keys assigned.
 Click on the key field to the right of the Capture One command shortcut and press the keys you want to assign to it.

 While you can create and modify your own keyboard shortcuts, Capture One comes with a rich and mostly logical set of keyboard shortcuts already.
 Often you won’t find the need to change any of the shortcuts.
 However, if you switch from Lightroom to C1 (or another photo editor) with a set of shortcuts stuck in your brain, you might want to change the shortcuts to fit your habits for immediate benefit to your workflow.

 If you want to add a custom keyboard shortcut, you first need to create a keyboard shortcut set that will store your specific shortcuts along with the other shortcuts.
 You can do this by clicking on the + icon at the top of the dialog.
 In the pop-up name your shortcut set and press OK.
 You can now modify or add shortcuts to any of the commands in the shortcut list.

-Essential Keyboard Shortcuts For Capture One
+Essential Capture One Pro Shortcuts

 I have created a list of the most useful Capture One keyboard shortcuts needed to process your images faster.